getodk/xforms-spec/_sections/40-body.md

 | `appearance`    | For all form control elements and groups to change their appearance.
 See [appearances](#appearances)
 | `jr:count`      | For the `<repeat>` element (see [repeats](#repeats)).
 This is one of the ways to specify how many repeats should be created by default.
 | `jr:noAddRemove`| For the `<repeat>` element (see [repeats](#repeats)).
 This indicates whether the user is allow to add or remove repeats.
 Can have values `true()` and `false()`
-| `autoplay`      | For all 5 form control elements, this automatically plays a video or audio 'label' if the question is displayed on its own page, when the user reaches this page.
-In all other circumstances this does nothing.
+| `autoplay`      | For all 5 form control elements, this automatically plays a [video or audio 'label'](#media) if the question is displayed on its own page, when the user reaches this page.
-| `accuracyThreshold` | For `<input>` with type `geopoint`, `geotrace`, or `geoshape` this sets the auto-accept threshold in meters for geopoint captures.
-For other question types, this does nothing. [review]()
+| `accuracyThreshold` | For `<input>` with type `geopoint`, `geotrace`, or `geoshape` this sets the auto-accept threshold in meters for geopoint captures. [review]()
 | `rows`          | Specifies the minimum number of rows a string `<input>` field gets in ODK Collect.
-In Enketo a similar effect is achieved by adding appearance="multiline". [pending]()
+In Enketo a similar effect is achieved by adding appearance="multiline". [pending](https://github.com/enketo/enketo-xslt/issues/26)

 ### Appearances

 The appearance of the 5 form controls can be changed with the appearance attributes.
 Appearance values usually related to a specific [data type](#data-types).
-See the [XLS Form specification](https://xlsform.org) for a list of which appearance attributes are available for each data type.
+See the [XLS Form specification](https://xlsform.org) for a list of appearance attributes are available for each data type.

 TO ADD: 3rd party app launching with an appearance [review]()